 Municipal Carbon Footprint

-In 2012, registered GHG emissions verifier ICF International completed third party verification of the City’s fiscal year 2009-2010 municipal GHG inventory.
-The charts and tables below show this inventory totaling 211,533 metric tons of CO2 emissions by source and by department.
+In 2012, ICF International completed third party verification of the City’s fiscal year 2009-2010 municipal GHG inventory.
+The diagrams below show this inventory totaling 211,533 metric tons of CO2 emissions by source and by department.
 If you are having trouble viewing the charts below, or would like to see the source data, click here.

 Fiscal Year 2009-2010 Municipal GHG Inventory by Source

 Fiscal Year 2009-2010 Municipal GHG Inventory by Department

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.